 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
+Make sure you hire a licensed solar installer.
+This help guarantee that the work is done properly using current installation best practices.
 Once an electrical professional in Florida has four years of field experience, including one year as an apprentice, they can take two tests to earn a CV license with the Florida Construction Industry Licensing Board.
 Florida also allows electrical contractors to install solar panels, but they may need to subcontract some tasks to a licensed roofer.

-Quality solar installations should include strong workmanship and performance warranties.
-A workmanship warranty addresses any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
+Quality solar installations should have strong workmanship and performance guarantees.
+A workmanship warranty addresses any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance warranty ensures a certain level of energy production.
 Strong warranties show that a company is confident in its work.

 Incentive Type: Sales Tax Incentive